sisovin/beauty-product-monorepo/README.md

-# beauty-product-monorepo
-A repository for a beauty product monorepo with Angular frontend and NestJS backend
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.